Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 <a class="back-to-top-button hide" href="#top" style="font-size: 200%;">↑</a>
 <a name="top"></a>

 # Guide for module submission<!-- omit from toc -->
-{% include text-to-speech/player.html  %}
 - [Preparation](#preparation)
   - [NASSA membership](#nassa-membership)
   - [GitHub](#github)